~ Carny Lingo ~

 Tableau — A grouping of figures, the term most commonly used in wax museums and their midway counterparts, the wax shows.
 They were usually depictions of historical scenes, but could be literary, mythical, horrific, etc.

 Tattooed Man — This exhibit wouldn't make a dime today, but there was a time when a person with tattoos covering their entire body was considered "bizarre".
+Some performers even explained their tats (and increased audience fascination) by claiming to have been tattooed head to toe against their will in strange and distant lands as captives of savages.

 Tear Down — To disassemble the rides, pack up the stock, and depart for the next engagement.